New innovation hubs, New clients and 100 new staff!

 Notable programs from 2019 include, but are not limited to:

 SoftBank Robotics America, a global leader in robotic solutions, partnered with us to create Tethys, a groundbreaking programming platform that introduced students to coding through robotics.
 Bridging the gap between visual programming and full script development, the fully integrated platform taught students to code in an immersive, engaging way and delivered immediate feedback to facilitate learning, problem-solving, and iteration.

 The interactive forum leveraged a virtual version of Pepper, the world’s first social semi-humanoid robot manufactured by SoftBank.
 Students used Tethys to create programs that test and run functionality driven by code, as well as passive behaviours that brought Pepper to life from their browsers.
 The program helped prepare a new generation for careers in Canada’s digital economy and automated workforce.

-Lululemon engaged us to highlight the retailer’s research and design work on bras that support women’s distinct breast movement.
-Despite its deep knowledge of shapewear, Lululemon lacked the ability to showcase its findings to retail store consumers.
-Along with the research team at Lululemon, we delivered a personalized in-store experience to capture the unique breast movement profiles of women during exercise while documenting their feel preferences and physical makeups.
+lululemon athletica engaged us to highlight the retailer’s research and design work on bras that support women’s distinct breast movement.
+Despite its deep knowledge of shapewear, lululemon lacked the ability to showcase its findings to retail store consumers.
+Along with the research team at lululemon, we delivered a personalized in-store experience to capture the unique breast movement profiles of women during exercise while documenting their feel preferences and physical makeups.

 MEC, Canada’s go-to destination for outdoor gear, asked Finger Food to showcase its diverse offering of tents without taking up valuable real estate inside of its bricks-and-mortar locations.
 We created an augmented mobile reality app for MEC that leveraged its proprietary photogrammetry rig and Azure-powered data processing pipeline.